Albania - Bikepacking the Backroads

 Challenge Level

 We’ve rated this trip as a 2 to 3/5 on challenge level.
 This trip is a purely tarmac/road based trip, which we hope will open up the opportunity for more riders to join us!
-Daily distances are moderate and there are some decent climbs, but the additional of a support vehicle with shuttle option means these can be skipped by riders if needed.
+Daily distances are moderate and there are some decent climbs, but the addition of a support vehicle with shuttle option means these can be skipped by riders if needed.
 If you are riding every mile we’d put this as a 3/5, or 2/5 with the shuttle.

 Terrain

 The riding on this trip is 100% tarmac/on road.
-The tarmac can vary in quality, with pot holes and some stretches of poorer quality to be expected.
+The tarmac can vary in quality, with potholes and some stretches of poorer quality to be expected.
 We aim to use quiet roads where possible, although on occasion we need to pass busy sections to reach quiet roads beyond.

 Climbing